Building insulation: United States

 The thermal insulation requirements in the USA follow the ASHRAE 90.1 which is the U.S. energy standard for all commercial and some residential buildings.
 ASHRAE 90.1 standard considers multiple perspectives such as prescriptive, building envelope types and energy cost budget.
 And the standard has some mandatory thermal insulation requirements.
 All thermal insulation requirements in ASHRAE 90.1 are divided by the climate zone, it means that the amount of insulation needed for a building is determined by which climate zone the building locates.
 The thermal insulation requirements are shown as R-value and continuous insulation R-value as the second index.
 The requirements for different types of walls (wood framed walls, steel framed walls, and mass walls) are shown in the table.

 To determine whether you should add insulation, you first need to find out how much insulation you already have in your home and where.
 A qualified home energy auditor will include an insulation check as a routine part of a whole-house energy audit.
 However, you can sometimes perform a self-assessment in certain areas of the home, such as attics.
 Here, a visual inspection, along with use of a ruler, can give you a sense of whether you may benefit from additional insulation.
+Residential energy audits are often initiated due homeowners being alerted by a gradual increase in their utility bills which often reflects the buildings attic as being poorly insulated.

 An initial estimate of insulation needs in the United States can be determined by the US Department of Energy's ZIP code insulation calculator.